Jose de Venecia Jr.: Speaker of the House (2001–2008)

 In the 2001 election, he won without opposition as congressman of the 4th District of Pangasinan.
 He was reelected overwhelmingly by the House, and was voted by some critical left-wing partylist representatives.
-He is formed alliance with other political party to form Sunshine Coalition.
+He formed alliance with other political parties to form Sunshine Coalition.
 In 2003, he received an unexpected high commendation from the public when he accepted the Supreme Court ruling that junked the petition for the impeachment of the Chief Justice Hilario Davide.
-In the 2004 election, he became instrumental for Gloria Macapagal Arroyo's campaign victory as president.
+In the 2004 election, he became instrumental in Gloria Macapagal Arroyo's campaign victory as president.
 He also won by a landslide as congressman and was reelected as speaker for the fourth time.

 NBN-ZTE scandal

 On July 10, 2007, De Venecia's supporters opposed secret balloting by the majority coalition to select the speaker of the House of Representatives in the Fourteenth Congress.
 Rep. Eduardo Zialcita of Parañaque, said the House is not a "secret society."
-Meanwhile, Sorsogon Rep. Jose Solis accused De Venecia's son, Jose de Venecia III, for questioning a $330 million broadband connection deal between the Philippine government and Chinese firm ZTE.
+Meanwhile, Sorsogon Rep. Jose Solis accused De Venecia's son, Jose de Venecia III, of questioning a $330 million broadband connection deal between the Philippine government and Chinese firm ZTE.
 Solis hit De Venecia III for desiring to have his Amsterdam Holdings, Inc. (AHI) get the deal (which will connect national government agencies to local government units through the Internet and save government up to P3 billion in telephone expenses every year).
 Solis further claimed that AHI is a "veritable mom's-and-pop's enterprise with a reported paid-up capital of only P650,000.
-How can AHI possibly undertake this project when it may not even have enough funds to run a mini grocery?"

 Re-election as Speaker

-On July 23, 2007, 159 lawmakers picked De Venecia House Speaker for 5th time—after the House commenced at 2:17 pm, a roll-call vote for the position.
+On July 23, 2007, 159 lawmakers picked De Venecia as House Speaker for 5th time—after the House commenced at 2:17 pm, a roll-call vote for the position.
 De Venecia was the lone nominee, while his opponent, Cebu Rep. Pablo Garcia, was not nominated.
-Iloilo Rep. Arthur Defensor was elected Majority Leader while San Juan Rep. Ronaldo Zamora was elected minority leader.
+Iloilo Rep. Arthur Defensor Sr. was elected Majority Leader while San Juan Rep. Ronaldo Zamora was elected minority leader.
 The 14th Congress of the House of Representatives is composed of 240 lawmakers, 21 of whom are party-list representatives.